nathanguevara11/Invoice-Generator-VBA/README.md

 Overwiew:
 This Excel VBA program stores cutomer and order data, tracks order details, and runs statisical functions.
 This program lead to more efficient order management, status communcation, etc.

-Features:
+Features
--Data entry done by users choice, either cell by cell input, or a user form -Customer orders tracked by quantity, date, tag numbers, phone numbers, etc -Given conditional statements in VBA (ex. if Status = 'Paid'), aggregations run on data to calculate total revenue, etc -Buttons and user from added on to allow user to interact with the invoice generator
+Data entry done by users choice, either cell by cell input, or a user form Customer orders tracked by quantity, date, tag numbers, phone numbers, etc Given conditional statements in VBA (ex. if Status = 'Paid'), aggregations run on data to calculate total revenue, etc Buttons and user from added on to allow user to interact with the invoice generator

 Install/setup
--Make sure macros are enabled
+Make sure macros are enabled
--Open excel workbook
+Open excel workbook
--Follow layout or userform to input correct data
+Follow layout or userform to input correct data